Barboursville, Virginia

 Barboursville is an unincorporated community and census-designated place (CDP) in Orange County, Virginia, United States.
 It is the birthplace of renowned American military commander and president Zachary Taylor.
-It also contains Barboursville, the home of James Barbour, the 19th governor of the Commonwealth of Virginia, after which the community is named.
+It also contains Barboursville, the home of James Barbour, the 19th governor of the Commonwealth of Virginia, after whom the community is named.
 The ruins of his home are now on land owned by one of the Piedmont region's wineries, Barboursville Vineyards.
 It was first listed as a CDP in the 2020 census with a population of 177.

 The community is located at the intersection of VA 20 and US 33.
 Rural areas outside the community which use the Barboursville ZIP code include portions of Albemarle and Greene counties.

 In addition to Barboursville, the Madison-Barbour Rural Historic District, Hampstead Farm Archeological District, and Burlington are listed on the National Register of Historic Places.

 Barboursville ruins

 On Christmas Day 1884, 62 years after it was built, the Barboursville mansion was consumed by fire.
-This building was known as the only building in Orange County, Virginia, to be designed by Thomas Jefferson.
+This building was known as the only building in Orange County to be designed by Thomas Jefferson.
 James Barbour was close friends with Jefferson and owned the building.
 Jefferson designed the building for Barbour with the former’s own home in mind.
 The house originally had a race track in front of it, but now it is home to one of Virginia’s first significant wineries.
 The ruins are now a tourist destination and a backdrop for Four County Players productions of "Shakespeare at the Ruins" in August.